This post was updated in March 2021 – originally published in the September 2018 issue of Door Security + Safety

 In nursing homes, hospitals, and other facilities where patients with dementia reside, concerns about elopement conflict with the code requirements outlined above.
-According to the Alzheimer’s Association’s publication, Dementia Care Practice Recommendations for Assisted Living Residences and Nursing Homes, “Exit-seeking can result from the resident’s desire to return to a secure, familiar home or former workplace.
+According to a publication of the Alzheimer’s Association called Dementia Care Practice Recommendations for Assisted Living Residences and Nursing Homes, “Exit-seeking can result from the resident’s desire to return to a secure, familiar home or former workplace.
 The resident may be trying to reconnect with family members or may be following old habits, such as leaving for work in the afternoon.
 The resident may be drawn outside by a sunny day or have a desire for fresh air or a daily walk.”
 Elopement is a serious concern for these facilities, and the association’s publication states, “Potential consequences of successful exiting include injury and death.”

 I remember visiting a nursing home 10 or 12 years ago, because the facility manager requested my help in deterring elopement from the memory care area of the building.
 At the time, the model codes did not include many options.
 Delayed egress locks were the most secure method allowed by code, but the alarm was disruptive and the time delay wasn’t always long enough for a staff member to prevent the resident from exiting.

 In the 2009 editions of the IBC and NFPA 101 – The Life Safety Code, new sections were added that helped to address elopement concerns in health care facilities.
 The sections have been modified slightly since they were introduced; the IBC section is now called Controlled Egress Doors in Groups I-1 and I-2.
-NFPA 101 addresses this application in the chapters for new and existing health care occupancies (101-2012 Sections 18/188.8.131.52.5).
+NFPA 101 addresses this application in the chapters for new and existing health care occupancies (Sections 18/184.108.40.206.5).
 Although NFPA 101 does not utilize the term “controlled egress,” this terminology is often used to describe this application regardless of which code is being referenced.